There will be people

-"And There Will Be People" (Ukrainian: І будуть люди) is a Ukrainian dramatic epic television series produced by the STB channel, serving as a screen adaptation of the eponymous novel by Anatolii Dimarov.
-Developed by Film.
-UA Studio with the support of the Ministry of Culture and Information Policy of Ukraine, the series was directed by Arkadii Nepytaliuk.
+There Will Be People (Ukrainian: І будуть люди) is a Ukrainian dramatic epic television series produced for STB, serving as a screen adaptation of the eponymous novel by Anatolii Dimarov.
+Developed by Film.UA Studio with the support of the Ministry of Culture and Information Policy of Ukraine, the series was directed by Arkadii Nepytaliuk.
 Comprising twelve episodes, the series was broadcast between 14 and 19 September 2020.
 Each episode centres on an individual character, offering a multifaceted portrayal of Ukrainian society during times of historical upheaval.

 Plot summary

 Episode 1

 A Ukrainian village, 1901, Poltava Governorate, Russian Empire.
-A wealthy, elderly peasant, Svyryd Ivasiuta, takes a young woman named Olena from a poor family as his wife—without a formal wedding—and brings her to live with him on his farmstead.
+A wealthy, elderly peasant, Svyryd Ivasiuta, takes a young woman named Olena from a poor family as his wife without a formal wedding and brings her to live with him on his farmstead.

-They are met at the farmstead by Svyryd’s son, Oksen, and a hired labourer, Vasyl Han zha.
+They are met at the farmstead by Svyryd’s son, Oksen, and a hired labourer, Vasyl Hanzha.
 Due to the significant age difference, Olena feels no emotional connection to Svyryd and soon begins an affair with Vasyl, from whom she becomes pregnant within a year.
 After some time, the lovers attempt to flee the homestead together.
 However, Svyryd catches up with them, violently assaults Vasyl—breaking his arm even after he has lost consciousness—and forcibly takes Olena back home.
 Upon obtaining her confession that the child is not his, Svyryd, in a fit of rage, murders her.

-By that time, Vasyl Hanzha, having regained consciousness, returns to the house and sets fire to the thatched roof of the Ivasiuta dwelling using a lantern (at the time, the roofs of Ukrainian peasant homes—mazanky—were typically made of straw).
+Vasyl Hanzha, having regained consciousness, returns to the house and sets fire to the thatched roof of the Ivasiuta dwelling using a lantern (at the time, the roofs of Ukrainian peasant homes—mazanky—were typically made of straw).
 The following morning, the Tsarist police arrive and arrest both men.
 As a result, Svyryd and Hanzha are sent into exile, while Oksen is left alone to raise the child.

 Fourteen years later, in 1915, Svyryd returns home on foot and discovers that his son has established a family of his own.
 He also encounters Olena’s daughter, Lesia, who bears a striking resemblance to her mother.
 By this time, soldiers of the retreating Imperial Russian Army—disbanding along the collapsing fronts of the First World War—have begun looting homes along their path.
 During an attempted robbery, they are killed, and Svyryd is severely wounded.
 On his deathbed, the old man imparts a final piece of advice to his son: “Live in such a way that you bow to no one but God.”